gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

       protected using the security context of this DTLS connection have been acknowledged in a non-renegable way.

-   2. All SCTP packets using the SCTP-AUTH key associated with the security context of this DTLS connection have been acknowledged in a non-renegable way.
+   2. All SCTP packets using the SCTP AUTH key associated with the security context of this DTLS connection have been acknowledged in a non-renegable way.